Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 1/5
-**Very Good - Exceeds expectations**
+**Poor - Needs significant revision**

-The informed clues are specific and distinct, pointing directly to a historical event.
-They avoid the answer word, focusing on impact and societal change.
+Both clues critically violate the 'without using any words (or their variations) from the answer itself' criterion.
+Clue 1 uses 'occurrences' (a synonym for events) and Clue 2 uses 'history' (a variation of historical) and 'events'.
+This is direct answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer
 - Provide distinct perspectives where applicable

 ⚠️ Concerns:
-- Minor thematic overlap observed
+- The misdirection heavily favors 'Novel,' leaving 'Musical Composition' largely untargeted by FAKE clues and only vaguely by one MISINFORMED clue.
+This creates an imbalance in targeting the incorrect choices.

-### Misinformed Clues: 3/5
+### Misinformed Clues: 2/5
-**Good - Meets requirements**
+**Fair - Below expectations**

-The misinformed clues are related to the concept of information/knowledge, which can relate to any of the choices.
-They create productive ambiguity, making it less obvious which answer is correct.
+Clue 2 ('fictional narratives') is too specific to 'Novel' and lacks a subtle, relevant connection to 'Historical Event' for a MISINFORMED clue; it acts more like a weak FAKE clue.
+Clue 1 is vague but leans more towards art forms (Novel, Musical Composition) than the correct answer, failing to create productive ambiguity *about* 'Historical Event'.

 ✅ Strengths:
 - Attempt to create ambiguity